cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-This is the raw, total transaction size.
+This is the raw, total size in bytes of all transactions in the mempool.
 For example, given 1MB transactions and a 5MB maximum mempool byte size, the mempool will only accept five transactions.